sbacarob/vantagex/README.md

 You can call Alpha Vantage's techincal indicators functions usint the `Vantagex.TechnicalIndicators` module.

-All of the functions under these module take all of the API parameters that are required ## Thenical Indicators functions
+All of the functions under these module take all of the API parameters that are required.

-You can call Alpha Vantage's techincal indicators functions usint the `Vantagex.TechnicalIndicators` module.

 All of the functions under these module take as arguments, all of the API parameters that are required, and an additional `opts` keyword list which can be used to pass extra parameters available to the functions.